 is a developer and digital humanities expert consulting for the project on NLP and bibliographic tasks.
 He is an assistant professor of Chinese Studies at the College of William & Mary in the United States.
 He holds a PhD in East Asian Languages and Literatures from Yale University and held postdoctoral fellowships at Harvard University and Boston College.
 From 2016 to 2019 he was an assistant professor of digital humanities at Leiden University.
 His research on late imperial Chinese literature and book history uses a variety of methodologies old and new, from close reading to machine learning.

 is a web content editor for the Open Philology project.
-He studied Sinology at the University of Warsaw (BA 2018), and is currently a Leiden University student, specializing in East Asian Studies.
+She completed her BA Chinastudies at Leiden University in 2019, and is currently doing the MA East Asian Studies at Leiden University, specializing in Chinese.
 If you found a bug or if you have a suggestion for improving the site, please contact me